-In the aftermath of Hurricanes Katrina and Rita, Louisiana's Department of Health and Hospitals (DHH) was awarded a \$100 million Primary Care Access Stabilization Grant (PCASG) for the period July 2007 through September 30, 2010 for the Greater New Orleans area.
-This three year grant was designed to restore and expand access to primary care services, mental health, and dental care services without regard to a patient's ability to pay.
+In the aftermath of Hurricanes Katrina and Rita, Louisiana's Department of Health and Hospitals (DHH) was awarded a \$100 million Primary Care Access Stabilization Grant (PCASG) for the period July 2007 through September 30, 2010.
+This three year grant was designed to restore and expand access to primary care services, including mental health and dental care services, without regard to a patient's ability to pay, by providing short-term financial relief to outpatient provider organizations.
 The PCASG was also intended to decrease costly reliance on emergency room usage for primary care services for patients who were uninsured, underinsured, or receiving Medicaid.